monad-developers/monad-china101-demo/README.md

 1. Edit solidity contract: We use "Tug of War Game" demo.
 Copy the content of file `https://github.com/tokenlin/monad-demo/blob/main/packages/foundry/contracts/YourContract.sol`, and repleat the content of local file `packages/foundry/contracts/YourContract.sol`.
 2. Modify the test script: Copy the content of file `https://github.com/tokenlin/monad-demo/blob/main/packages/foundry/test/YourContract.t.sol`, and repleat the content of local file `packages/foundry/test/YourContract.t.sol`.
-3. Use `yarn test` command on the second terminal to test the solidity contract edited by us.
+3. Use `pnpm test` command on the second terminal to test the solidity contract edited by us.
-4. Use `yarn deploy` command again on the second terminal to deploy the contract to the local network.
+4. Use `pnpm deploy` command again on the second terminal to deploy the contract to the local network.